jenetics/jenetics/README.md

     $ ./gradlew [eclipse|idea]

 for creating the project files for Eclipse or IntelliJ, respectively.
 Whereas the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/) has decent native Gradle support.

+The latest Eclipse version (4.4.2) has problems compiling some _valid_ lambda expressions; e.g. the `HelloWorld::eval` function in the example below.
+If you have such problems when trying to compile the library with Eclipse, you can fix this by using [IntelliJ 14](https://www.jetbrains.com/idea/download/).

 ## Example